soggybag/Front-end-Web-Class-6/README.md

 - 33%
 - 25%

 With a little bit of planning you can write CSS rules to cover all of these.

+Look at the examples here: [Grid](Grid)

 ### 2 - Work

 Work on your portfolio.
 Start by thinking about layout and planning the structure of your page.
 If you are having trouble getting started follow the sequence from class:

 1. HTML - mark up your content
+    - Use the appropriate tags
+    - use div tags to block in columns
+    - Add class names to elements
 2. CSS - style your markup
+    - Set the base font styles on the body tag
 3. JavaScript - add interactive features with JS

-### 3 - Sketch Intro

-...

-### 4 -